gomorpheus/morpheus-docs/getting_started/installation/3_node_ha/3_node_ha_redhat.rst

 Distributed App Nodes with Externalized MySQL Database

-The most common and recommended HA Morpheus deployment consists of 3 app nodes using the embedded services and an external MySQL DB cluster (minimum of 3 nodes).
+The most common and recommended HA Morpheus deployment consists of three app nodes using embedded services and an external MySQL DB cluster (minimum of 3 nodes).

 ..
 IMPORTANT:: HA environments installed without engagement from Morpheus are not eligible for support.
 The provided configuration serves as a sample only and requirements may vary.
 Please reach out to your account manager to discuss deploying a HA environment to meet requirements for support.